Brandon Tolbert: Dallas Cowboys

 On November 24, 1998, he was signed by the Dallas Cowboys to their practice squad.
 On December 7, he was promoted to the active roster.
 He was declared inactive for the final 3 games and the playoffs.

 In 1999, he suffered a torn right ACL during a practice and was placed on the injured reserve list on August 24.
 In 2000, he tore his left ACL in the fourth preseason game against the Denver Broncos and was placed on waivers-injured reserve on August 21.
 He wasn't re-signed after the season.

 New Orleans Saints

 On June 4, 2001, he was signed as a free agent by the New Orleans Saints.
-He was released before the start of the season.
+He was released on August 9, 2001.